Dorothy Jelicich: Political career

 She briefly served on the Hamilton City Council after winning a by-election in 1979.
 She unsuccessfully stood for the Labour nomination at the 1980 Onehunga by-election.
 Just as in Mangere she gathered much support among local members but again missed out, narrowly losing to Fred Gerbic.
 In 1982 (via another by-election) she became a Manukau City Councillor, representing Mangere Ward until she retired in 1995.

 Honours and awards

 In the 1986 New Year Honours, Jelicich was appointed a Companion of the Queen's Service Order for public services.
-In 1993, she was awarded the New Zealand Suffrage Centennial Medal.
+In 1990, she received the New Zealand 1990 Commemoration Medal, and in 1993, she was awarded the New Zealand Suffrage Centennial Medal.

 Death

 Jelicich died on 10 April 2015 at Middlemore Hospital, Auckland at the age of 87, having been predeceased by her husband in October the previous year.
 She was survived by their three children.